Tech-How/Light-Theme-for-YouTube-Music/UPCOMING.md

 # Upcoming Changes
 - Style Google's new feature: Seamless switching between Song and Video on the player page.
-(Waiting for Google to fix a few bugs)
+(Waiting for the team to fix a few bugs)

 # Planned Projects (No Guarantee)